manux32/7dtdSdxMods/Manux_HydroponicFarm/README.md

 - You need either 50 seeds or 50 harvested plants/veggies/fruits to craft a recipe.
 It will output 3 times that when it's done.
 (4 times for corn).
 - Most recipes take 50 real-time minutes to craft.
 Mushrooms take double of that.
 - When a plant is growing/crafting, you will see that plant spawn on top of the workstation to indicate what is currently being grown by that device.
-- Power outage will pause crafting until is is restored.
+- Power outage will pause crafting until it is restored.